gw991109/covid-monitor/README.md

 #### query page
 - Driver: Gerald Wu
 - Navigator: Pao Hua Lin
-- Reflection: Since is our first time using flask, we spend lot of time to find out how to get and store the informations form user input,
+- Reflection: Since is our first time using flask, we spend lot of time to find out how to get and store the informations from user input.
+It is very efficent using pair programming when coding this part, one person can search for the solution and other person can work on the code.

+## Program design
+Base on the data files, we decided to have a class Country that has attributes country_region, province_state, and reports. country_region is a string that represent the name on the country.
+If the data file does not contain the information about province/state, then the attribute province_state will be an empty dictionary, and the report(deaths, confirmed, active, recovered) will be store in the reports dictionary with the key is the date.
+If the data file contain the information about province/state, then reports dictionary will be empty, province_state will be a dictionary that the key is the date and value is a Province object, the reports will be store in Province object.
+We also has a class Report for storing the report information, the attributes are deaths, active, confirmed, and recovered.